splinedrive/kianRiscV/README.md

 spi_nor2sram.ld # boot from spi-nor and copy to sram icoboard\
 spi_nor_fun.ld # boot and execute instructions only from spi-nor on icefun\
-spi_nor.ld # boot and execute instructions only from spi-nor all boards, excluded icefun spi_nor2spram.d # boot from spi and copy to psram
+spi_nor.ld # boot and execute instructions only from spi-nor all boards, excluded icefun spi_nor2spram.d # boot from spi and copy to spram (only icebreaker, ice40up) spi_nor2psram.d # boot from spi and copy to psram
 ```
 ## Preparing Uart
 some programs are using external uart hw, check pcfs but icebreaker, breakout and ulx3s don't need